raspibolt/raspibolt/raspibolt/raspibolt_64_electrum.md

   [![Check Electrum console](https://github.com/Stadicus/guides/raw/master/raspibolt/images/60_eps_electrumwallet.png)](https://github.com/Stadicus/guides/blob/master/raspibolt/images/60_eps_electrumwallet.png)

+### Update

+If at a later stage you want to update your Electrum Personal server, do as follows:

+* As "admin" stop the EPS systemd unit
+  `$ sudo systemctl stop eps`
+* Start a new bitcoin user session
+  `$ sudo su bitcoin`
+  `$ cd ~/electrum-personal-server`
+* Download, verify and extract the new release as explained in the box above
+* Copy the new release over the existing one (adjust directory name)
+  `$ cp -R electrum-personal-server-eps-v0.1.9/* eps`
+* Exit "bitcoin" user session and start EPS systemd unit
+  `$ exit`
+  `$ sudo systemctl start eps`

+---

 ### Don't trust, verify.

 Congratulations, you have now one of the best Bitcoin desktop wallet, capable of securing your bitcoin with support of a hardware wallet, running with your own trustless Bitcoin full node!

 ---